MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

     If more network interfaces are attached to the VM, add extra routing tables (for example, *202 eth2-rt*, *203 eth3-rt*, and so on).

-2. Make sure that a configuration file exists for each network interface in the */etc/sysconfig/network-scripts/* directory.
-You can create new network interface configuration files based on the *ifcfg-eth0* configuration file (by modifying the `DEVICE` line and removing the `DHCP_HOSTNAME` and `HWADDR` lines from the new file).
+2. Make sure a configuration file exists for each network interface in the */etc/sysconfig/network-scripts/* directory.
+You can create new network interface configuration files based on the *ifcfg-eth0* configuration file (modify the `DEVICE` line and remove the `DHCP_HOSTNAME` and `HWADDR` lines from the new file).
 To do this, run the following commands:

     ```bash
     sudo cat /etc/sysconfig/network-scripts/ifcfg-eth0 > /etc/sysconfig/network-scripts/ifcfg-eth1